TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Properties.rst

 ..  versionadded:: 13.0
     The quality can be set for WebP images.

-..  t3-gifbuilder-property:: quality
+..  confval:: quality

     :Data type: Between 10 (lowest quality) and 100 (highest quality) / additionally, 101 (lossless) for WebP

     Sets the quality of the image:

-    *   JPG, if :t3-gifbuilder-property:`format` = jpg/jpeg.
+    *   JPG, if :ref:`gifbuilder-properties-format` = jpg/jpeg.
-    *   WebP, if :t3-gifbuilder-property:`format` = webp.
+    *   WebP, if :ref:`gifbuilder-properties-format` = webp.
 Setting the
         quality to "101" equivalents to `"lossless" compression`_.

     ..  _"lossless" compression: https://developers.google.com/speed/webp/docs/compression#lossless_webp